francois141/algo-lab/README.md

 </div>

 My solutions for the course algo lab 2022 given at ETHZ.
-This course deals with various topics such as dynamic programming, greedy algorithms, graphs, flows, geometry and linear programming.
+This course deals with various topics such as dynamic programming, binary search, greedy algorithms, graphs, flows, geometry and linear programming.

 <div align="center">